yohaoyu/data-analytics-visualization/syllabus.md

 Late days: You will have 6 penalty-free late days in total (max 3 late days per assignment).
 Any delayed submission after the first 3 days will be penalized 10% per day for that specific assignment (but will not count towards your used late days).

-### Labs (60%)
+### Labs (64%)

-There will be a total of 8 labs.
-HW 0 is intended for reviewing mathematical concepts and will not be added to the total grade; 5% each for the other 8 assignments.
-Each assignment will take approximately one week, and the expected finish time is around 2-3 hours.
-Each student is expected to submit their own assignments, but study groups are allowed.
-But you're expected to acknowledge the names of collaborators along with a short description of the types of collaborations being done at the beginning of each assignment submission.
+There will be a total of 8 labs and 8% each for each lab.
+Each lab will take approximately one week, and the expected finish time is around 1~2 hours after class.
+You only need to submit once after each lab.
+Each student is expected to submit their own lab, but study groups are allowed.
+But you're expected to acknowledge the names of collaborators along with a short description of the types of collaborations being done at the beginning of each lab submission.
 You may use generative AI tools such as Co-Pilot and ChatGPT, but please check the AI policy section.

-Details for each homework will be released after the previous homework is due.
-All homework will be due at 11:59 pm Pacific Time and should be submitted on Canvas.
-You can typeset or scan your assignment, but you should upload a PDF rather than submitting as images.
+All labs will be due at 11:59 pm Pacific Time and should be submitted on Canvas.
+The submission should include Rmd, html, and any other files required to rerun the codes.

-### Final Projects (30%)
+### Final Projects (27%)

 There will be a ﬁnal exam in the final week (based on UW’s arrangement).
 The exam will cover all the content in modules 1-4, including topics like descriptive statistics, probability distributions, hypothesis testing, and regression.
 The exam is closed-book; however, each student is permitted to bring a letter-size double-sided cheat sheet.
 Calculators will be provided if computation is needed, but you are allowed to bring your own calculators.

-### Participation (10%)
+### Participation (9%)

 ## Communication and Community Forum